 All those adventures in Story Land waiting for you and your kids to experience is only 5 minutes (2.6 miles) away south of Jackson.

-Located at Glen, New Hampshire, within Story Land, Living Shores Aquarium is just 2.7 miles away south of Jackson (takes 5 minutes to reach via NH-16 S) and has a reputation for being one of the best aquariums around.
+Located at Glen, New Hampshire, within Story Land, Living Shores Aquarium is just 2.7 miles away south of Jackson (it takes five minutes to reach via NH-16 S) and has a reputation for being one of the best aquariums around.

 This magnificent aquarium is home to over 32,000 square feet of fun and interactive, hands-on exhibits that allow you to get up close and personal with the marine life.